Guides

 Quick Answer

-Solarpunk is scheduled to launch on June 8, 2026.
-Start with platform confirmation, then run a short solo and co-op test before committing to a permanent base.
+Solarpunk is available now on listed platforms.
+Check your store page, then run a short solo save, reload test, and co-op test before committing to a permanent floating-island base.

 Quick Answer